khalid-hussain/shaheen/chap14.md

 Sakhra and at the same time Ferdinand received the news that the king of France was advancing towards Pyrenees with a legion of troops.
-Ferdinand removed the siege of Sakhra and ordered ten thousand of his troops to stop the advance of the mujahideen in the north-east.
+Ferdinand removed the siege of Sakhra and ordered ten thousand of his troops to stop the advance of the mujāhidīn in the north-east.
 He left the required number of troops with Abu Abdullah for the protection of Loja, Al-Beera and Mashinal while he returned to deal with the threat from the King of France.